Loss of Use/Temporary Living Expenses Coverage on Homeowners Insurance

 What Expenses Are Covered by Loss of Use?

 So what kind of expenses are covered by loss of use insurance?
-Here are a few:
+Here are a few types of expenses loss of use coverage includes:

 - Temporary living arrangements, like a hotel or apartment